jeffhou/Selogo/README.md

 [ “-” : uses/contains, “+” : subclass of]

-Class Hierarchy for the view
+Class hierarchy for the view

-Main Window

 	- Evaluation console